-- Why do you feel training and education are necessary to sustain a career in writing, theatre, filmmaking, photography or recorded music?
+- Why do you feel training and education are necessary to sustain a career in creative computing, filmmaking, game design, photography, recorded music, theatre, or writing?

-- Drama (Meisner Summer Intensive, New Studio Summer Music Theatre Program, Stonestreet Screen Acting Workshop, or Experimental Theatre Workshop at the ETW): Please describe an event that happened to you on stage or in performance and what you learned from this experience.
+- Drama (Meisner Summer Intensive, New Studio Summer Music Theatre Program, Stonestreet Screen Acting Workshop, Experimental Theatre Workshop at the ETW, or Production and Design Studio): Please describe an event that happened to you on stage, in performance, or while participating in a production and what you learned from this experience.

 - Dramatic Writing: Describe your interest in dramatic writing and indicate if you are interested in playwriting and/or screenwriting.
 What do you think the role of dramatic writing is in film and theater?
 What is your favorite film or play?
 What is it about this work that engages you?